modom-ofn/auth-portal/README.md

 - Set strong `SESSION_SECRET`, `DATA_KEY`, and DB credentials.
 - Dont expose Postgres or LDAP externally unless necessary.
 - Keep images and dependencies updated.
+- Enforce MFA everywhere by setting MFA_ENABLE=1 and MFA_ENFORCE=1; the code already backstops MFA_ENABLE when enforcement is on (main.go:55-74).
+- If the portal is only used for same-origin apps, switch to SESSION_SAMESITE=strict; the fallback logic keeps you safe when Secure cookies aren’t yet possible (main.go:379-407).
+- Keep rate limits aligned with your threat model; newIPRateLimiter accepts tighter limits if you need to clamp brute force attempts (rate_limiter.go:10-74).

 ---